500dpi/mp-sorting-maven/README.md

 Four traditional sorting algorithms:

-- Insertion sort: Swap an unsorted element into the next sorted portion of the collection, then compare the new element to the sorted portion to find the correct sorted position.
+- Insertion sort: Swap an unsorted element into the last sorted portion of the collection, then compare the new element to the sorted portion to find the correct sorted position.

 - Selection sort: Find the next smallest element and swap with the first unsorted element.